Skip Ribbon Commands

 3A student is deaf or hard of hearing and meets the eligibility requirements

-* The period of 7 years is to be calculated cumulatively over the student’s whole life.
-The calculation of time spent in Australia is made from the date of last arrival plus any previous periods of time spent in Australia or any predominantly English-speaking country.
-Time spent out of Australia during school holidays should be included in the accumulation towards the 7 years because there would have been no disruption to education during these periods.
+* The period of 7 years is to be calculated cumulatively.
+The calculation of time spent in Australia is made from the initial date of arrival as a resident of Australia plus any previous periods of time spent living in Australia or any predominantly English-speaking country.
+Time spent out of Australia during school holidays must be included in the accumulation towards the 7 years because there would have been no disruption to education during these periods.

 ^ Schools must sight the student’s overseas school reports to confirm that the language of instruction was not English during this period.